aSemy/assignment-gilded-rose/README.md

 `updateItems` doesn't validate/force quality to be in the expected range.

-E.g., given a legendary item with quality 100, the output will be 100, outside the allowed valid of
+E.g. given a legendary item with quality 100, the output will be 100, outside the allowed quality value of 80.

-80.

 Decision: force quality to be inside expected range.
 If a legendary item of quality 100 is updated, then `updateQuality` will set quality to be 80.